 The day of the course finally arrived.
 Arriving at the Southampton Dry Stack after eating a bacon roll I was eager to put the day behind me.
 I’ve never been a fan of courses.
 I get bored easily and I don’t like numb-bum – the feeling you get when sitting too long.

-Well…I was pleasantly surprised with the flow of the course.
+Well…I was pleasantly surprised by the flow of the course.
 Never during the day did I wish that time would pass quickly.
-There was a mix of learning, watching, using the radio, coffee breaks and general socialising.
+There was a mix of learning, watching, using the radio, coffee breaks and general socializing.
 Everything taught was practical – it wasn’t theory or something that would go in one ear and out the other.

 And it was so powerful to see the difference between learning how to use the radio and then using it.
 Most of us seemed like we had it sussed but when we went to (pretend) call another boat, the coast guard or make a MAYDAY we found it harder than we thought.
 Ensuring to say who you are, who you’re calling and finishing the message with the correct ‘over’ or ‘out’ isn’t as easy as it looks!
 And talking slow enough for others to write your MAYDAY was challenging.